mrkeuz/vlcsync/README.md

 #### Motivation

 Strongly inspired by F1 streams with extra driver tracking data streams.
-Did [not find](#alternatives) reasonable alternative for Linux.
+Did [not find](#alternatives) reasonable alternative for Linux for playing several videos synchronously.
 So decided to write my own solution.

 ## Install